ibm-cloud-docs/codeengine/cmd_defs.md

 ### `ibmcloud ce jobrun logs`
 {: #cli-jobrun-logs}

-Display the logs of a jobrun instance.
+Display the logs of a job run instance.
 Use the `jobrun get` command to find the instance name.

 ```
  ibmcloud ce jobrun logs --instance JOBRUN_INSTANCE